 Smartphones operate as a mobile phone over a mobile network using a range of network bands as well as local area network connectivity using Wi-Fi.
 Much of the added functionality of a smartphone is delivered by applications (or apps) that can be downloaded to the phone and used to replicate many of the functions that would previously be carried out on separate products.

 These days a smartphone can effectively act as your camera, wallet, music player and car GPS all rolled into one.

-Paying upfront may end up saving you quite a lot of money in the long run so if you can afford it, it's definitely worth considering.
-For some, it's not an option because the upfront purchase price of a decent smartphone can take a big bite out of your back pocket.
-For these people, there are plenty of post-paid phone plan options available.
+It really depends on what you want to buy.
+Paying upfront may end up saving you quite a lot of money in the long run, so if you can afford it, it's definitely worth considering.
+However, if paying upfront isn't an option, there are plenty of post-paid phone plan options available.
 If you go for the phone plan option, the amount you end up paying will vary depending on the individual contract and how you use your phone.

 The phone's operating system (OS) is the thing that'll turn the phone (and possibly you) on or off.
-There are three options to choose from:
+There are three (but really two) options to choose from.